Know your consumer rights

 5. You don’t have to sign away your rights to get a refund

-Over the years, CHOICE has heard several cases of companies asking people to sign a non-disclosure agreement (NDA) that waives their right to publicly badmouth the company in order to obtain a remedy for a dodgy product or service.
+Over the years, CHOICE has heard many cases of companies asking people to sign a non-disclosure agreement (NDA) in order to get a refund, repair or replacement.

 6. ‘No refund’ signs are unlawful